Srinikesh-Mucha/Medical-Chatbot---LLMs-LangChain-Pinecone-Flask-AWS/README.md

 # 🩺 Medical-Chatbot---LLMs-LangChain-Pinecone-Flask-AWS

 An end-to-end AI-powered medical chatbot that delivers context-aware responses to medical queries using **Retrieval-Augmented Generation (RAG)**.
-The application retrieves relevant information from a medical knowledge base before generating responses with **OpenAI GPT-4o**, resulting in more accurate and reliable answers.
+The application retrieves relevant information from a medical knowledge base before generating responses with **Llama-3.3-70B-Versatile** (served via the Groq API), resulting in fast, reliable and accurate answers.

 Built with **Python**, **Flask**, **LangChain**, **Pinecone Vector Database**, **Hugging Face Embeddings**, and **Docker**, the application is deployed on **AWS EC2** with an automated **CI/CD pipeline** powered by **GitHub Actions** and **Amazon ECR**.